Your Path to Serenity is Found in Healthy Relationships Forged in Sober Living

 Sober living creates another level of acceptance.
-You’ll feel accepted and a sense of belonging to a group of peers focused on the same goals of early recovery.
-This level of acceptance is vital to your process of healing, recovery and the foundation of healthy relationships.
+You’ll feel accepted with a sense of belonging to a group of peers focused on the same goals in early recovery.
+A level of acceptance, such as this, is vital to your process of healing, recovery and the foundation of healthy relationships.
 Therefore accepting yourself, others and life on its own terms is a critical virtue of good moral character.

 You don’t have to be in the rooms of AA to hear slogans, such as: